I am a patriot

-PeaceArena.org consists of a blog, wiki, (and soon) news feed and discussion forum.
-It is owned and produced by Serena Blaiz, the nom de tubes of a longtime progressive political activist and communications professional.
+PeaceArena.org blog and connected platforms and accounts is owned and operated by Serena Blaiz, the nom de Net of a longtime progressive political activist and communications professional.
 If you meet me in person I will be happy to tell you my real name, I’m just paranoid about it being plastered all over the internet.
-Someday I’ll post about my complicated feelings about names; in the meantime, I’m just Rena (thus “Peace Arena”), which summons me in both worlds.
+Someday I’ll post about my complicated feelings about names; in the meantime, I’m just Rena (thus “Peace Arena“), which summons me in both worlds.

-I am a feminist, secular animist and collectivist, working at the grassroots level for peace and justice, previously in Florida, and since 2003 in Oklahoma.
-Sometimes I get paid for this work, mostly I do it out of a desire to seek justice and build community.
+I am a feminist, humanist and collectivist, working at the grassroots level for peace and justice, previously in Florida, and since 2003 in Oklahoma.
+Sometimes I get paid for this work, though quite often I do it out of a desire to seek justice and build community.

 Affiliated with that activism, I also do freelance web development, print production and data management.
 Recently I’ve also begun to “go pro” with some freelance computer consulting and web hosting for community organizations, activists, artists and small businesses.

 I consider myself an ardent patriot, but my allegiance is not to a flag, a president, a party or a state, but to the U.S. Constitution and the ideas of liberty, human rights and freedom that it embodies; as well as to other philosophies and documents that address the rights and dignity of all living creatures.

 This blog will cover politics, grassroots and electoral; media and its reform; social issues; culture; with some history and science thrown in, since these topics interest me.
 Since I am involved in community organizing, and currently find myself in central Oklahoma, I’ll be posting about grassroots peace and justice work with which I am involved or concerned.